dan-velez/gdrive_sync/README.md

 ```
 These fields can be found in the drive API [documentation](https://developers.google.com/drive/api/v3/quickstart/python).
 Click the button "ENABLE THE DRIVE API" and download the file. **Rename this file `credentials.json`**.

+To sync the directory completely, the folder needs to be uploaded to the drive first, then run the daemon to track local changes.

 ### CLI
 ```bash
 $ gdrive_sync <local_path> <drive_path>